bronte123/-/about.md

 </head>

 <p class="message">
-  “Life is like iding a bicycle.
+  “Life is like riding a bicycle.
 To keep your balance you must keep moving.”
   <br>
- 															- Albert Einstein
+ 															_- Albert Einstein_

 </p>